 city's past.
 Each book in the series looks at the historical celebrations of the past, and includes remarkable local people, notable events and feats of great

 achievement and ambition.

-So many history books focus on what is lost, but this new title aspires to explore traditions that retain a lasting effect to this day.
-This book will celebrate industries that brought employment and prosperity, festivals that draw the community together, local heroes and benefactors, projects that have restored and rejuvenated the city, and Leicester's 'famous fors' and 'firsts'.
+It features the industries that brought employment and prosperity, festivals that draw the community together, local heroes and benefactors, projects that have restored and rejuvenated the city, and Leicester's 'famous fors' and 'firsts'.

 Buildings and open spaces play an important role in defining the character of a city.
 Medieval churches and ruined structures speak of longevity; dignified town halls, towering mills and extensive factories stretching along waterfronts indicate a prosperous industrial past.